 Unsurprisingly, Product Information Management (PIM) is often one of the first technologies deployed in a company’s digital transformation.
 Why wouldn’t it be?
 Data is the lifeblood of your organization, after all.
-And a PIM offers an easy way to store and manage all of your product data across multiple channels from one unified tool.
+And PIM software offers an easy way to create a single source of truth for all your product data across multiple channels in one unified tool.

-Better yet, it enhances your customer experience by ensuring the product information your customers see is always accurate and up-to-date.
-And it allows for the scalability and agility today’s businesses can’t operate without.
+Better yet, it enhances your customer experience by enriching product information your customers see, while enabling the scalability and agility today’s businesses can’t operate without.

-Are you currently building your business case for the procurement of a PIM solution?
-Here are five use cases where PIM delivers the highest return on your investment:
+Are you currently building your business case for the procurement of a PIM system?
+Here are five use cases where PIM tools deliver a premium product experience for the highest return on your investment:

 If they aren’t buying online, most of today’s consumers are at least researching online before making a purchase decision.
 Because of this, no matter if your business is e-commerce, brick-and-mortar, or both, it’s critical that the product information you display on your website and in other digital channels be robust, accurate, and consistent.

 But for mid-market to enterprise organizations with large or complex product catalogs, creating and maintaining product information can quickly become a challenge.
-A PIM solution reduces manual data entry by allowing you to store, organize and update product data in one place and automatically share the data with the other systems in your e-commerce tech stack.
-Streamlining your product data management increases productivity and reduces the complexity of creating account-specific catalogs and pricing, catalog syndication, and product bundling.
+PIM platforms ease the burden of manual data entry by allowing you to store, organize and update product data in one place and automatically share the data with the other systems in your e-commerce tech stack.
+Streamlining your product data management improves data quality, increases productivity, and reduces the complexity of creating account-specific catalogs and pricing, catalog syndication, and product bundling.

 When modern consumers interact with your brand or company, they’re often switching between different channels.
 Because of this, it is critical for you to have a presence in every channel your target audience shops.
 But maintaining consistent and up-to-date product information across a variety of channels is easier said than done.